 We will do our best to confirm your benefits prior to your first visit, but you can always call your insurance company to determine your coverage at any time.

-The initial examination is $60, with spinal x-rays at $53.
+The initial examination is $60, with spinal x-rays at $100.
 Adjustments are $53 per visit.
 We do offer pre-pay discounts if you buy a package of adjustments and payments plans are also available.
+Your maximum first visit charge will be $213.

 Getting adjusted should be a comfortable experience.
 Some patients don't necessarily like "the feeling" but most patients love getting adjusted.